Meet Our Staff

 Chris Purcell, Director

-Chris Purcell has made a career of supporting LGBTQI students in colleges and universities.
-After graduating from Western New England University with a degree in Political Science, he went on to get his M.Ed. in higher education and student affairs administration from the University of Vermont.
-At Vermont, Chris served as the graduate assistant for LGBTQA Services and worked extensively with orientation and new student programs.
-He then served as the Program Coordinator in the Center for LGBT Life at Duke University for three years.
-He comes to us most recently from Berklee College of Music in Boston where he served as the Associate Director for Student Activities and a steering committee member of the Berklee Faculty/Staff GLBT Allies.
-Throughout his career he has presented across campuses and at national conferences on topics from LGBTQI inclusion in student organizations, building supportive allies, and LGBTQI inclusion in multicultural student services.
-He is currently pursuing his Ed.D in higher education policy and leadership at Vanderbilt’s Peabody College.
-Outside of work, Chris enjoys playing tennis, watching basketball, volunteering for political campaigns, taking in concerts and spoken word poetry.
+Chris Purcell has worked for LGBTQI equity in higher education throughout his career.
+After graduating from Western New England University with a degree in political science, he went on to get his M.Ed. in higher education and student affairs administration from the University of Vermont.
+At Vermont, Chris served as the graduate assistant for LGBTQA Services and worked with orientation and new student programs.
+He then served as the program coordinator in the Center for LGBT Life at Duke University and most recently as the associate director of student activities at Berklee College of Music in Boston.
+He is currently pursuing his Ed.D. in higher education policy and leadership at Vanderbilt’s Peabody College.
+Outside of work, Chris enjoys playing tennis, watching basketball, volunteering for political campaigns, as well as taking in concerts and spoken word poetry.